cysouw/diathesis/text/c08_infinitive.md

 ### [ –N | NA ] *finden + Infinitiv* Experiencer

 The verb *finden* (literally meaning 'to find', but in this construction the meaning is closer to *feststellen* 'to detect') cannot be used with a *dass* complement clause [@next a].
 However, it is attested with an infinitive, similar to the previous *verba sentiendi* [@next b].
-This infinitive construction typically occurs with stative verbs like *stehen, liegen, sitzen*.
+This infinitive construction typically occurs with position verbs like *stehen, liegen, sitzen*.
 This construction does not allow for an IPP *Ersatzinfinitiv* [@next c,d].

 ::: ex
 - Er stellte fest (^\*^findet), dass sein Teller auf den Tisch steht.